szmyty/files/docs/career/unemployment_resea.md

 - **02/16/2026** — Finalized core résumé structure using career counselor guidance to ensure clarity, narrative strength, and alignment with current engineering roles.
 - **02/18/2026** — Completed alignment between résumé and GitHub profile to present a cohesive professional portfolio for prospective employers.
 - **02/20/2026** — Identified and reviewed 15–20 target companies for upcoming job applications and began preparing tailored application materials for submission.

+## Work Search Log — Week of Feb 22–28, 2026

+- **02/24/2026** — Completed a full structural revision of my résumé to reflect recent independent systems and AI workflow projects under my Incompris LLC entity, ensuring accurate and professional presentation.

+- **02/26/2026** — Refined and strengthened technical descriptions within my résumé, improving clarity, outcome focus, and alignment with current software engineering and platform roles.

+- **02/27/2026** — Optimized résumé formatting and layout for recruiter readability, finalizing a 2-page version suitable for submission to engineering and AI-adjacent positions.